Optimizing Specification of Non-Gapped Line Arresters

 Applications for LSAs

-There are basically 4 main applications of an LSA.
+There are basically four main applications of an LSA.
 The most common is reducing tripping either from lightning hitting the tower or shield wire and causing back flashover or from direct lightning strike to a phase conductor causing a flashover from line insulator to tower.
 This application will also prevent flashovers due to induced overvoltages from lightning hitting tall nearby structures such as trees or wind turbines.

-A second main area of application of NGLAs is using them in place of reclosing resistors to control switching voltages along an EHV line.
+Another area of application of NGLAs is using them in place of reclosing resistors to control switching voltages along an EHV line.
 This application requires an NGLA be installed on all three phases but only on a few selected towers – typically in the middle for shorter lines or at points one-third and two-thirds along the overall length for longer lines.
 Here, the NGLA can be used either separately or in combination with other systems such as controlled switching.
 The goal is always no tripping due to switching.
 Typically, the energy/charge requirement for such NGLAs is one class lower than for substation arresters since they cover only half or a third of the line.

-A fourth key application area for NGLAs sees them installed on one to three of the towers closest to the entrance of GIS substations, which are very sensitive to overvoltages with high steepness.
+A fourth application area for NGLAs sees them installed on one to three of the towers closest to the entrance of GIS substations, which are very sensitive to overvoltages with high steepness.
 GIS arresters are typically more costly than NGLAs, which could be installed more economically.
 NGLAs would limit incoming overvoltage amplitudes as well as reduce steepness by preventing flashovers on these towers.
 Given such an installation, internal GIS arresters would no longer be needed.
 In this type of application all phases would have to be protected on the selected towers and it would be preferable to select NGLAs with very low residual voltages on the last tower in order to increase protective distance inside the GIS.
 Even parallel columns could be advantageous.
 Since the NGLA installations on other towers would just be to reduce incoming steepness, they would only need standard design.

-Apart from these four main applications, there is a possible fifth – although not for permanent installation.
+Apart from these main applications, there is a possible fifth – although not for permanent installation.
 During live line work, NGLAs could be hung at both ends to prevent flashover of line insulators on towers being worked on.
 Such NGLAs would not typically need grading rings for system voltages up to 245 kV and then only reduced sized rings for 420 kV and above given that they experience COV for only limited time.

 System Aspects